Guide to deploying Domotz to monitor networks with subnets and VLANs

 This guide covers a network with two or more additional VLANs defined on a managed switch.

-Let’s assume that your client has tree VLANs:
+Let’s assume that your client has the following VLANs:

 The VLAN configuration you use in Domotz depends on the operating system the Agent is installed on.
-If you need to configure VLANs we advise you to install the Linux Agent or to purchase a Domotz Box because they are VLAN ready.
+If you need to configure VLANs, we advise you to install the Linux Agent or purchase a Domotz Box because they are VLAN-ready.

 Learn all about configuring VLANs in Domotz in this guide.

-A network with two or more subnets that can be reached in layer 2 from a single location even if they are located in separate switches.
+This case describes networks accessible from a server with multiple network interface cards.
+This is a network with two or more subnets that you can reach in layer 2 from a single location even if they are located in separate switches.

 This scenario involves the server with multiple network interface cards.